 Hot desking has been welcomed by a large pool of companies.
 Yet it does have its limitations — so it’s better to keep them in mind from the start.

 One of the main challenges for company culture, that hot desking presents, is the loss of personal space in the office.
-Employees don’t have their private cubicle or desk anymore — and that may be difficult for some.
+Employees don’t have their private cubicles or desk anymore — and that may be difficult for some.

-This naturally leaves companies pondering on the hot desk vs dedicated desk conundrum.
+This naturally leaves companies pondering the hot desk vs dedicated desk conundrum.
 As both options have their benefits, it’s important to figure out what your team’s needs are and how to meet them in the best possible way.
 Plus, even with hot desking, there are still ways to create privacy for those employees who need it.

 Another potential challenge relates to hardware use.
 Some employees need a special technical setup to get their job done.
 This typically requires a dedicated space where the arrangement can stay permanently.